Will the Burger King rebrand sizzle or fizzle?

 7. A rebrand should include words and phrases used to describe products or services.

-8. Customer-facing employees should get the most training on what a rebrand is all about—and drilled on the words and phrases to describe products or services.
+8. Customer-facing employees should get the most training on what a rebrand is all about—and should be drilled on the words and phrases to describe products or services.

 10. You will regret rebranding until you don’t.
 Overhauling a brand is scary.
 Commit to the rebrand, and the rebrand will commit to you.